Frequently Asked Questions

 SLP stands for Speech-Language Pathologist.
-SLPs must have a Master’s degree from an accredited university program from the ASHA (American Speech-Language and Hearing Association).
-Along with required coursework, Master’s degree students must complete 400 hours in a clinical setting, working as speech-language pathologists in training.
+SLPs must have a master’s degree from an accredited university program from the American Speech-Language and Hearing Association.
+Along with required coursework, master’s degree students must complete 400 hours in a clinical setting, working as speech-language pathologists in training.

 2. What is a Special Education Teacher?

 Special education teachers instruct students who have a wide range of learning, mental, emotional, and physical disabilities.
 They adapt general education lessons and teach various subjects, such as reading, writing, and math, to students with mild to severe disabilities.